What Causes PCOS & How Does It Affect Your Body?

 ESHRE/ASRM Revised 2003 consensus on diagnostic criteria and long-term health risks related to polycystic ovary syndrome.
 Fertil Steril 2004; 81:19-25.

-FAQs from users: 'Do too elevated LH levels translate into PCOS?', 'I have PCOS but my body mass index is normal, should I lose weight to improve my insulin levels?' and 'Do all women with PCOS develop hirsutism?'.
+FAQs from users: 'What is Polycystic Ovary Syndrome caused by?', 'Do too elevated LH levels translate into PCOS?', 'I have PCOS but my body mass index is normal, should I lose weight to improve my insulin levels?', 'Do all women with PCOS develop hirsutism?' and 'Are there emotional and psychological causes of PCOS?'.

 Read more